In this section:

 If you are looking to start your journey to becoming a physician, make an enquiry today!

-The date for the Basic Training exam has been announced.
+Basic Training exam dates have been announced.

 The John Sands College Medal is presented to a Fellow in recognition of a significant contribution to the welfare of the College.
 Details and nomination forms are now available.